sendgrid/docs/source/User_Guide/Legacy_Newsletter/Legacy_Newsletter_Migration/faq.md

 </table>

 {% anchor h3 %}
-How and where do I choose how to pay for Marketing Campaigns?
+Where do I choose how to pay for Marketing Campaigns?
 {% endanchor %}

 You choose the [Plan & Billing Details page](https://app.sendgrid.com/settings/choose_how_you_pay) in your account.